mislav/blog/_posts/2012-08-07-authorship.md

 Notice the `class=published` addition to `<time>`.
 This is part of hAtom.

+Readability will also extract and display the article summary if it finds one marked up hNews ("entry-summary") or [Article microdata][article] ("description").

 **Google** instructs to [link your content to your Google+ profile][author].
 This results in a nice side-effect that is well-formatted snippet in Google search results that includes your name and profile picture.